LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 - My mentor Mo for professional guidance, helpful feedback and words of encouragement whilst creating the project.
 Also, for encouraging me to learn about the unit test and including it within this project.
 - My friends for their support and playing/testing the quiz with me
 - Code Institute community on Slack for resources and support.

+## License

+This project is licensed under the MIT License.

+## Contact

+If you have any questions or suggestions regarding the LJA Africa Quiz, feel free to contact us at [lanreandero@gmai.com](mailto:lanreandero@gmail.com).

 Happy quizzing! 🌍🇦🇷🤓